 - 3. Interior cove lights located adjacent to walls that are intended to wash walls with light are prohibited. - 4.
-Light fixtures in stairways shall be mounted above the landings and on the walls adjacent to the steps no higher than 10'.
-All fixtures shall be wired for emergency lighting.
-Stairwell lighting shall be accessible by a minimum of 12' A-frame ladder. - Occupancy sensing technology shall be installed in all classrooms, offices, and hallways.
+All light fixtures in stairways shall be mounted above the landings and on the walls in a service accessible manner adjacent to the steps no higher than 10' from a landing and be reachable by a maximum 12' A-Frame ladder verified to fit on a flat landing surface.
+All fixtures shall be wired for emergency lighting and have an easily accessible test switch.

+Occupancy sensing technology shall be installed in all classrooms, offices, and hallways.
 In addition, CN26-8: automated light harvesting technology shall be installed in all spaces which receive natural lighting.